How to Save on Household Expenses

-You don't have to spend a lot of money to have fun, so examine your entertainment spending, and see if there are places where you can make cuts.
-Could you rent movies instead of seeing them in the theater?
+You don't have to spend a lot of money to have fun, so examine your entertainment spending and see if there are places where you can make cuts.
+Could you stream movies instead of seeing them in the theater?
 Enjoy free concerts instead of paid concerts?
 Check out books at the library instead of buying them?
 Go on a picnic instead of eating out?
-Challenge yourself to have more fun for less money — and see where you end up.
+Challenge yourself to have more fun for less money—every little bit adds up.

 Pay Your Bills on Time

 In the habit of paying your bills late?
-If so, you're probably paying extra for the privilege.
-Start paying your bills on time, and say goodbye to late fees and rate hikes once and for all.
+If so, you're probably paying more than you need to.
+Start paying your bills on time and say goodbye to late fees and rate hikes.

 One option for ensuring your bills are paid on time is using autopay.
 If your budget is too tight for autopay, consider using calendar reminders to prompt you to pay your bills.
 If you have access to bill pay through your bank, consider setting it up to make paying bills faster and easier.